 Telling children they are okay is a natural reaction for parents.
-It turns out “riding the wave” of anxiety might be more helpful for your little ones, Parenting educator Maggie Dent and Psychologist Karen Young explain how:
+It turns out “riding the wave” of anxiety might be more helpful for your little ones – parenting educator Maggie Dent and child development expert Karen Young explain how.

 We are standing in the playground.
 There’s a little girl I know who is clearly beside herself.
 The school bell just rang and her mum isn’t there.
 The other adults are like me – we all know her, but we’re not her mum.
 And right now, all she wants is her mum.